George W. Casey Jr.: Multi-National Force – Iraq

 Casey served as the senior coalition commander in Iraq from June 2004 to February 2007.
 He replaced Lieutenant General Ricardo S. Sanchez.
 Casey's goal was to encourage the Iraqis to take ownership of their problems and responsibility for their own security.
 For his part as a military commander, he focused on training Iraqi forces, limiting the role of American forces, and transferring the burden for providing security to Iraqi forces.
 Meanwhile, U.S. diplomats would focus on building and strengthening the Iraqi government and help the Iraqis hold elections.
 He expressed his view that a large and intrusive American presence in Iraq would not solve the political and security problems in that country and could even fuel the insurgency.

-In 2005, Casey was hopeful that the December 2005 Iraqi elections could lead to a more unified and moderate Iraq which—in conjunction with the training of Iraqi security forces—could pave the way for U.S. troop reductions in early 2006.
+In 2005, Casey was hopeful the December 2005 Iraqi elections could lead to a more unified and moderate Iraq which—in conjunction with the training of Iraqi security forces—could pave the way for U.S. troop reductions in early 2006.
 In August 2005, Casey used specific troop numbers in his public discussion of a possible drawdown.
 He said the troop level of 138,000 could be reduced by 30,000 in the early months of 2006 as Iraqi security forces took on a greater role.
 President George W. Bush publicly called the talk "speculation" and rebuked the general.
 The bombing of the al-Askari Mosque, a sacred Shia religious site in Samarra, is believed to have stoked sectarian tensions and derailed coalition plans to speedily transfer significant security responsibility to the Iraqi government by the end of 2006.

 In January 2007, Casey implied his opposition to a troop surge: